ashpaqinamdar/reactNodeCrud/README.md

 ## How to get started

--Firstly clone the project on your local machine -There are two folders in this project ie: `React` folder for frontend code and the `server` folder which contains the backend code
+1. Firstly clone the project on your local machine
+2. There are three folders in this project ie: `React` folder for frontend code and the `server` folder which contains the backend code and the `Database dump` folder which contains the database dump file

 ### `How to run the frontend`